-As discussed under "Use of Proceeds", we intend to use the net proceeds of this offering primarily for general corporate purposes, including working capital, expansion of our business into additional markets and repayment of debt.
+As discussed under "Use of Proceeds", we intend to use the net proceeds of this offering primarily for general corporate purposes, including working capital and expansion of our business into additional markets.
 Management may not apply the net proceeds of this offering in ways that increase the value of your investment.